Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * Three suits share a color.
 There is no way to disambiguate between them with color clues.

+### Extremely Ambiguous

+* Four, five, or six suits share a color.
+There is no way to disambiguate between them with color clues.

 ### Dual-Color

 * Each suit is touched by two separate colors.